micahbeech/hitron-cli/README.md

     - If you don't have Selenium installed, install it using `pip install -U Selenium`.
 See [https://pythonspot.com/selenium-install/](https://pythonspot.com/selenium-install/) for more details.
 - Google Chrome and Chromedriver
     - The tool uses Chromedriver as the webdriver for Selenium.
 To use this, you must have both Google Chrome (the browser) and a version of chromedriver installed.
     - You can download Chromedriver from [this](https://chromedriver.chromium.org) website.
-Make sure to download the correct version for Chrome and your OS.
+Make sure to download the correct version for your installation of Chrome and your OS.
     - Place the driver in your home directory (the tool looks for the file ~/chromedriver).
 If you prefer, there is an option to specify a different path at runtime, discussed in [Usage](#optional-arguments).

 &nbsp;